SSWConsulting/SSW.Rules.Content/rules/do-you-know-to-do-data-you-need-caml/rule.md

 Problems with CAML:

-1. CAML is XML and is case sensitive – including attributes names. <dl class="badCode">        <dt>
+1. CAML is XML and is case sensitive – including attributes names.
         <pre>&lt;Query&gt;
     &lt;Where&gt;
         &lt;Or&gt;